 - difficulties in your early development or childhood

-- Focus on how your relative is feeling, rather than the things that they are experiencing.
+- Focus on how your relative is feeling, rather than the things that they’re experiencing.
+If they’re worried or scared, remember that this is very real for them.
 Instead of correcting them, try saying that you accept that they see things a certain way, but that you don’t.

 - Learn about schizophrenia and what it’s like to live with.
 You can do this by talking to other people in a similar situation to you, joining a support group or reading about other people’s experiences.